Products

 Why comprehensive coverage changes the equation

-The advantage of modern aerial intelligence is not resolution, freshness, or coverage in isolation.
-It is all three, together, consistently maintained across a holistic program — not stitched together through one-off project captures.
-This distinction doesn’t fully present itself until teams try to operate at scale.
+The advantage of modern aerial intelligence is resolution, freshness, and coverage; maintained across a sustained program, not stitched together through bespoke captures.
+The distinction doesn’t show up on a spec sheet.
+It shows up when teams try to operate at scale.

-Nearmap coverage spans the vast majority of the U.S. population, with comparable programs in Australia, Canada, and New Zealand.
-Coverage is maintained at a consistent resolution and quality across regular update cycles.
-That consistency is what makes standardized workflows possible.
-And standardized workflows are what make decisions defensible.
+Nearmap coverage spans the vast majority of the US population, with comparable programs in Australia, Canada, and New Zealand, maintained at consistent resolution and quality across regular update cycles.
+That consistency is what makes standardised workflows possible, and standardised workflows are what make decisions defensible.

 Tornado